-The signs and symptoms of Hib diseases are the same as those of pneumonia and meningitis such as high fever, nausea, vomiting, lethargy, restlessness, indrawing of chest, stiff neck, coma and convulsion neurological disability, including brain damage, hearing loss and mental retardation and at risk of dying.
+The signs and symptoms of Hib diseases are the same as those of pneumonia and meningitis such as high fever, nausea, vomiting, and lethargy, restlessness, in drawing of chest, stiff neck, coma and convulsion including brain damage, hearing loss and mental retardation and at risk of dying.

-There are complications of Hib diseases like children who survive Hib meningitis may develop permanent of Health, Cook Islands, November 2012
+There are complications of Hib diseases like children who survive Hib meningitis may develop permanent neurological disability, combination of one vaccine.